EightBitByte/project-babel/README.md

-# project-babel
+> project-babel

+A rogue-like focused on slaying and making deals with deities.

-Made for Ludum Dare 55.
+Made with <3 by team Babel for Ludum Dare 55.